 How Does the Brain Work?

-Did you know that the human brain is made up of about 100 billion nerve cells known as neurones?
-The primary function of neurones is to gather as well as transmit electrochemical signals.
+Did you know that the human brain is made up of about 100 billion nerve cells known as neurons?
+The primary function of neurons is to gather as well as transmit electrochemical signals.
 We can compare this to the wires and gates in a computer.

-To understand how the brain works, we need first to learn how neurones function:
+To understand how the brain works, we need first to learn how neurons function:

 Every neurone has three parts: